matthewslouismarie/lm-web-framework/README.md

-# Personal Data Manager
+# lm-web-framework

-## General description

-This is the source code of a website and of a very simple web framework it uses which was made specifically for it because of a very limited space constraint.

-## LM Web Framework

-The web framework used, LM Web Framework, was created specifically for this project and is very simple.
-It is developed along the website, at least for now, and is part of its Git repository.
-It is designed to be very small in size and simple to use.
+lm-web-framework is a web framework used for my personal projects.
+It is designed to be simple to use and very small in size.

 In regards to server configuration, the only requirement is to prevent public access to the private folder at the root of the framework folder.